bensteUEM/ChurchToolsAPI/README.md

 https://YOUR_DOMAIN/api/

 More recent and should be used for anything that is accessible through this API.
+Documentation of additional endpoints can be found opening the respective URL.
+The API was developed to support the ChurchTools Web App and does not yet include th full feature set of CT Web

 ### Legacy API

 https://api.church.tools/index.html

-Legacy API used by the WebUI which includes some endpoints that were not yet implemented into the REST API
+Legacy API used by the WebUI which includes some endpoints that were not yet implemented into the REST API.
+Some functions can be reverse engineered using Web-Developer Console to monitor requests.
+The API is subject to change and might stop working with any future release!

+It is also more time consuming than the REST api as it often queries large sets of data instead of specific items.

 # License